bergus/F/promise/doku.md

 # Implementation #

-`F\Promise` is implemented via continuations.
+`F\Promise` is implemented via [continuations](https://en.wikipedia.org/wiki/Continuation).
 They expand the concept of callbacks, and invert the call stack.
 While a callback to a functions says "call me and I'll do something", it might also say "and then I'll tell you what else to do" - it returns a continuation.
-The caller will then at some point (he decides) continue with that task.
+The caller will then at some point (he can decide) continue with that task.
+This is done to support long chains of operations without growing the call stack (as callbacks would do).

 Continuations are supposed to be called only once and be used no more.
 When continuations are executed, to are supposed to be considered *unsafe*, that is they might do harm when called multiple times - like executing a handler twice that must be called once only.